 As a note, lash line enhancements are gorgeous on their own, but they're also great "practice" if you're interested in a more permanent eyeliner tattoo.
 Lash enhancements are less expensive and last a fraction of the time of permanent eyeliner (six to nine months vs three to five years), so if you end up growing tired of it over time, it's better to learn your lesson with a shorter-lasting lash line enhancement.

-Eyeliner tattoos tend to run at a starting price of $475 and will last 3-5 years, however, the color retention varies according to individual skin type (thicker skin fades faster), lifestyle (sun exposure), body chemistry, and age.
-"The fading process is extremely gradual for eyeliner tattoo and normally a touch-up is recommended every two years."
+Eyeliner tattoos tend to run at a starting price of $475 and will last three to five years, however, Ton recommends a touch-up every two years.
 Touch-ups typically run for about half the cost of the initial tattoo, but it again varies on the condition of your permanent eyeliner.
 For example, if you pushed your touch-up off to the last minute and have spent a lot of time in the sun over the years since your initial treatment, you'll see significant color fade and will be charged more.

 The Final Takeaway